VeVarunSharma/VeVarunSharma.github.io/README.md

 ### Things I’d love to do in the future

 - Potentially do another startup
-- Go back to the Netherlands
+- Work on techno policy for the governement - combining my computer science and political science background.
 - Visit China my accestral homeland.

 ### How to communicate with me